KAGITHALASONU/Delta-Demo/README.md

 # Delta-Demo
-This is Introduction to GIt &amp; Github class
+This is Introduction to Git &amp; Github class

+# teacher
+shradha Kapra

+# student
+sonu